-As we have seen in previous chapters, the number of neutrons is multiplied by a factor keff from one neutron generation to the next, therefore the multiplication environment (nuclear reactor) behaves like the exponential system, that means the power increase is not linear, but it is exponential.
+As we have seen in previous chapters, the number of neutrons is multiplied by a factor keff from one neutron generation to the next.
+Therefore, the multiplication environment (nuclear reactor) behaves like an exponential system, which means the power increase is not linear but exponential.

-It is obvious the effective multiplication factor in a multiplying system is a measure of the change in the fission neutron population from one neutron generation to the subsequent generation.
+The effective multiplication factor in a multiplying system measures the change in the fission neutron population from one neutron generation to the subsequent generation.

 - keff < 1.
-If the multiplication factor for a multiplying system is less than 1.0, then the number of neutrons is decreasing in time (with the mean generation time) and the chain reaction will never be self-sustaining.
+Suppose the multiplication factor for a multiplying system is less than 1.0.
+In that case, the number of neutrons decreases in time (with the mean generation time), and the chain reaction will never be self-sustaining.
 This condition is known as the subcritical state.

 - keff > 1.
 If the multiplication factor for a multiplying system is greater than 1.0, then the multiplying system produces more neutrons than are needed to be self-sustaining.
 The number of neutrons is exponentially increasing in time (with the mean generation time).
 This condition is known as the supercritical state.

-But we have not yet discussed the duration of a neutron generation, that means, how many times in a one second we have to multiply the neutron population by a factor keff.
+But we have not yet discussed the duration of a neutron generation, which means how many times in one second we have to multiply the neutron population by a factor keff.
 This time determines the speed of the exponential growth.
-But as was written, there are different types of neutrons: prompt neutrons and delayed neutrons, which completely change the kinetic behaviour of the system.
+But as was written, there are different types of neutrons: prompt neutrons and delayed neutrons, which completely change the kinetic behavior of the system.
 Therefore such a discussion will be not trivial.

-To study the kinetic behaviour of the system, engineers usually use the point kinetics equations.
-The name point kinetics is used because, in this simplified formalism, the shape of the neutron flux and the neutron density distribution are ignored.
+To study the kinetic behavior of the system, engineers usually use point kinetics equations.
+The name point kinetics is used because, in this simplified formalism, the shape of the neutron flux and the neutron density distribution is ignored.
 The reactor is therefore reduced to a point.
-In the following section we will introduce the point kinetics and we start with point kinetics in its simplest form.
+The following section will introduce point kinetics and start with point kinetics in its simplest form.

-Both previous simple point kinetics equations are only an approximation, because they use many simplifications.
-The simple point kinetics equation with delayed neutrons completely fails for higher reactivity insertions, where is significant difference between the production of prompt and delayed neutrons.
+Both simple point kinetics equations are only an approximation because they use many simplifications.
+The simple point kinetics equation with delayed neutrons completely fails for higher reactivity insertions, where is a significant difference between the production of prompt and delayed neutrons.
 Therefore a more accurate model is required.
-The exact point kinetics equations, that can be derived from the general neutron balance equations without making any approximations are:
+The exact point kinetics equations that can be derived from the general neutron balance equations without making any approximations are:

-In the equation for precursors, there is the balance between the production of the precursors of i-th group and their decay after the decay constant λi.
-As can be seen, the rate of the decay of precursors is the radioactivity rate (λiCi) and the rate of production is proportional to the number of neutrons times βi, which is defined as the fraction of the neutrons which appear as delayed neutrons in the ith group.
+In the equation for precursors, there is a balance between the production of the precursors of the i-th group and their decay after the decay constant λi.
+As can be seen, the decay rate of precursors is the radioactivity rate (λiCi).
+The production rate is proportional to the number of neutrons times βi, which is defined as the fraction of the neutrons that appear as delayed neutrons in the ith group.

 As can be seen, the point kinetics equations include two differential equations, one for the neutron density n(t) and the other for precursors concentration C(t).

-Again, the point kinetics equations are often expressed is terms of reactivity (ρ = (k-1)/k) and prompt generation time, Λ, as:
+Again, the point kinetics equations are often expressed in terms of reactivity (ρ = (k-1)/k) and prompt generation time, Λ, as:

 Both forms of the point kinetics equation are valid.
 The equation using Λ, prompt neutron generation time, is usually better for calculations.
 This is because most reactivity transients are induced by changes in the absorption cross-section rather than in the fission cross-section.
-During this transients the prompt neutron lifetime is not constant whereas the prompt generation time remains constant.
+The prompt neutron lifetime is not constant during these transients, whereas the prompt generation time remains constant.

 The previous equation defines the reactivity of a reactor, which describes the deviation of an effective multiplication factor from unity.
-For critical conditions the reactivity is equal to zero.
+For critical conditions, the reactivity is equal to zero.
 The larger the absolute value of reactivity in the reactor core, the further the reactor is from criticality.
-In fact the reactivity may be used as a measure of a reactor’s relative departure from criticality.
+The reactivity may be used to measure a reactor’s relative departure from criticality.
 According to the reactivity, we can classify the different reactor states and the related consequences as follows:

 Approximate Solution of Point Kinetics Equations

-Sometimes, it is convenient to predict qualitatively the behaviour of a reactor.
-The exact solution can be obtained relatively easy using computers.
+Sometimes, it is convenient to predict qualitatively the behavior of a reactor.
+The exact solution can be obtained relatively easily using computers.
 Especially for illustration, the following approximations are discussed in the following sections:

 - Prompt Jump Approximation